sopho-s/Hackerman/tools/nmap.md

 tries to complete a TCP three way handshake with every target TCP port
 ## -sS
 a SYN scan also known as a stealth scan completes only the first step of the three way handshake, it does such on every target TCP port
+## -sN -sF -sX
+NULL, FIN and Xmas scan are all supposed to be more sneaky port scanning methods
 ## -sU
 scans every target UDP port
 ## -F